cerner/fhir.cerner.com/content/millennium/r4/clinical/summary/condition.md

 * Currently `problem-list-item` and `encounter-diagnosis` are supported.
 * Any field which is missing will be interpreted as nulling out or removing data from the resource.
 See [FHIR<sup>®</sup> Update] for additional details about update operations.
-* The code.coding field can have at most 2 codings, one of which must be set as userSelected true and the other one must be set as userSelected false.
+* The code.coding field can have at most 2 codings, one of which must be set as `userSelected: true` and the other one must be set as `userSelected: false`.

 ### Authorization Types